-The LED light bulb is also very energy-efficient and guaranteed to last 10 years, so you don’t have to worry about changing it out anytime soon!
+If you go with the LED lights is also very energy-efficient and guaranteed to last 10 years, so you don’t have to worry about changing it out anytime soon!

 The bronze finish combined with the dark walnut blades and frosted amber glass on the lantern make for a piece sure to be talked about and gawked at by guests.

-The silicon steel motor has a triple capacitator to provide you with high, medium, and low modes, complete with a reversible switch for use in colder weather conditions as well.
+The silicon steel motor has a triple capacitor to provide you with high, medium, and low modes, complete with a reversible switch for use in colder weather conditions as well.